Oil Boiler Not Firing Up? Here’s How to Fix Oil Boiler Lockout

 - The air pressure switch, which detects whether the fan is operational, may be broken and again causing the boiler to lockout for safety reasons.

 - The printed circuit board (PCB) which is the brain of the boiler and controls all of the different components may be faulty.
 This can be hard to diagnose as the boiler's PCB may display a fault code for a specific component when in reality it is the PCB itself which is malfunctioning.
 This is also the most costly part of the boiler to replace.

-How to prevent an oil boiler lockout in the future
+How to prevent an oil boiler lockout

 Lag (insulate) your condensate pipes